npickens/htx/README.md

 <li class='member captain'>...</li>
 ```

-One special case is made for boolean(ish) values: if the attribute value is strictly JavaScript (no static
+A special case is made for boolean(ish) values: if the attribute value is strictly JavaScript (no static
 parts to it) and evaluates to `true`, `false`, `null`, or `undefined`, the attribute is treated as a boolean
 attribute.
 Example: